 *For P.Ag.'s who have taken the BCIA Ethics Workshop previously and would like to take it as a refresher course, there is NO CHARGE to attend the workshop yet a fee is required to cover catering.
 When a workshop is available contact the BCIA office directly at email@example.com to register at 1-877-855-9291 OR register online.

 *Claim 6 PD hours appropriately under 'Declarations' within your 'PD Report' behind the member log-in.

-This is a mandatory online course for all new A.Ags.
-The webinar, developed by Angela Westmacott, QC is now available.
-(Go to 'Member Resources behind the member log-in) This course is non mandatory for the remainder of the membership to use as professional development.
+The webinar, developed by Angela Westmacott, QC is available under 'Member Resources behind the member log-in) This course is non mandatory for the remainder of the membership to use as professional development.

 *Claim 1.5 PD hours appropriately under 'Declarations' in your 'PD Report' behind the member log-in.